derenlei/CSGO_Econ_AI/README.md

 # Learning to Reason in Round-based Games: Multi-task Sequence Generation for Purchasing Decision Making in First-person Shooters

-This is a baseline model for round-based game CS:GO'S strategy learner.
+This is a baseline model for round-based game CS:GO's strategy learner.

 This github repository serves as the artifacts repository for the paper "Learning to Reason in Round-based Games: Multi-task Sequence Generation forPurchasing Decision Making in First-person Shooters".